torch-points3d/torch-points3d/docs/src/tutorials.rst

 We can try an other convolution (for example KPConv):
 `train.py task=registration model_type=kpconv model_name=KPFCNN dataset=fragment3dmatch_partial training=sparse_fragment_reg`

+In the case of KPConv, because it's not the same convolution, the pre-processing is different.
 3DMatch is a dataset containing RGBD frames and the poses from 5 different datasets.But our method need to be trained on 3D point cloud.
 So we need to fuse RGBD frame to create fragments.
-Our code will download automatically the RGBD frames with the poses, then
+Our code will download automatically the RGBD frames with the poses.
+To build the fragment, we mainly rely on the code from `this repository <https://github.com/andyzeng/tsdf-fusion-python>`_:
+In the yaml code, we specify the params to build the fragments for the training and the evaluation and also we provide the parameters for the evaluation.

+If you want to test your model you can use the provided scripts.
+``
+Finally, don't forget to check the notebooks for 3DMatch and KITTI, if you want to use the network off the shelf.